ghostop14/sparrow-wifi/README.md

 ### Pi Setup Notes

 - Use Raspberry Pi OS (Bookworm or later) with Python 3.8+
-- Disable the onboard WiFi to enable 5 GHz scanning with USB adapters: add `dtoverlay=disable-wifi` to `/boot/config.txt`
+- Disable the onboard WiFi to enable 5 GHz scanning with USB adapters: add `dtoverlay=disable-wifi` to `/boot/firmware/config.txt` on Bookworm and later, or `/boot/config.txt` on older releases
-- Install prerequisites: `pip3 install -r requirements.txt`
+- Install prerequisites: `sudo pip3 install --break-system-packages -r requirements.txt` (or use a venv as in the [Installation](#installation) section)

 ---